knupel/Crope/guide.md

-*CROPE GUIDE
+*CROPE – Control Romanesco Processing Environment

 2015–2019

-CROPE – Control Romanesco Processing Environment
+Crope is a GUI framework build for Romanesco application at the begining